How Ongoing Support can help

 - face-to-face support, such as meeting in person for appointments

-- advice about redesigning a job, for example changing or swapping tasks
+- advice about job redesign, for example changing or swapping tasks

 It is your choice if you want to talk to people at work about your disability.
 For more information visit talking about your disability at work.